-It is during Anno Domini 500 to 1500, redheads emerged as a result of genetic mutation.
+It is during Anno Domini 500 to 1500, that redheads emerged as a result of genetic mutation.
 The hair color was not accepted at first and the women were suspected of being witches.
-It was during the later decades that red-hair became trending and many women starting going crazy over this style.
+It was during the later decades that red hair became trending and many women started going crazy over this style.

-The color Mahogany is a rich blend of the simple brown and the rebellious red and some vibrant violet color.
+The color Mahogany is a rich blend of simple brown and rebellious red and some vibrant violet colors.
 This color suits a variety of skin tones and undertones because of the fact that Mahogany has both warm and cool undertones, unlike its sister hair colors Auburn, Orange and Deep Red.

 Coloring your hair Mahogany is suitable for all seasons but gives you the best experience in Fall when the temperature is much cooler and you would be able to flaunt your hair in a better way.